 The Natural History Museum of Los Angeles County (NHM) in Exposition Park is one of the preeminent natural history museums in the country with extensive research branches that continually expand the collection.
-Highlights include the Dinosaur Hall, the Gem and Mineral Hall, the Insect Zoo, animal habitats from Africa and North America and the hands-on Nature Lab and Discovery Center.
+Highlights include the Dinosaur Hall, the Gem and Mineral Hall, the Insect Zoo, animal habitats from Africa and North America, and the hands-on Nature Lab and Discovery Center.

-Los Angeles, CA 90007
+- Address: 900 Exposition Boulevard, Los Angeles, CA 90007

-- Closed: New Year's Day, July 4th, Thanksgiving Day and Christmas Day
+- Closed: New Year's Day, July 4th, Thanksgiving Day, and Christmas Day

-Parking: Pay parking lot
+- Parking: Pay parking lot

-Metro: The museum is half way between the Metro Expo Line Expo Park/USC stop and the Expo/Vermont stop, which are both very close.
+- Metro: The museum is halfway between the Metro Expo Line Expo Park/USC stop and the Expo/Vermont stop, which are both very close.
 Several bus lines also stop nearby.

-Time Needed: Minimum 2 hours for a walk through, up to a full day if you read the text panels and interactive displays, play around in the Nature Lab and attend any shows or special activities.Continue to 2 of 8 below.
+- Time needed: Minimum 2 hours for a walkthrough, up to a full day if you read the text panels and interactive displays, play around in the Nature Lab and attend any shows or special activities.

 02 of 08

 NHM originally opened in Exposition Park in 1913 as the Los Angeles County Museum of History, Science and Art in the domed brick building that is now the east wing of the current museum.
-The museum was expanded to approximately double its size in 1920, and doubled again in 1927-30.
+The museum was expanded to approximately double its size in 1920 and doubled again in 1927-30.
 An auditorium was added to the west end in 1958-60 and a north entrance and fountain were part of a major expansion in 1976.
 The glass Otis Pavilion, which is the current north entrance, a new Nature Garden and a separate ticket booth off the new parking garage were added in 2013 for the museum's 100th birthday.

 When the museum opened in 1913, they had a hard time coming up with art to exhibit in the art wing, but by the 1960s, the County's art holdings were substantial enough to warrant a separate museum.
-The art component was moved to what is now the Los Angeles County Museum of Art (LACMA) on Wilshire Boulevard, and the name of the Exposition Park museum was changed to the Natural History Museum of Los Angeles County (although the name on the front is Los Angeles County Museum of Natural History).
+The art component was moved to what is now the Los Angeles County Museum of Art (LACMA) on Wilshire Boulevard, and the name of the Exposition Park museum was changed to the Natural History Museum of Los Angeles County (although the name on the front reads Los Angeles County Museum of Natural History).